 Potential proposers who are not already known to the DfE are advised to contact the DfE at the earliest opportunity, and certainly before submitting a formal process to the county council.

-The Department for Education (DfE) is working collaboratively with selected Local Authorities to establish new schools that fit within the local authorities’ strategies for children and young people with special educational needs and disabilities (SEND) and those requiring alternative provision.
+The Department for Education (DfE) is working with selected local authorities to establish new schools that fit within the local authorities’ strategies for children and young people with special educational needs and disabilities (SEND) and those requiring alternative provision.

-Oxfordshire has been approved to seek proposals to establish a new special education free school in Didcot, specialising in provision for pupils with complex Social, Emotional & Mental Health Needs and/or Autism Spectrum Disorder.
+Oxfordshire has been approved to seek proposals to establish a new special education free school in Didcot, specialising in provision for pupils with complex social, emotional and mental health needs and/or autism spectrum disorder.

-For more information about OCC’s plans for the new school please read Educational specification for the school (pdf format, 277Kb)
+For more information about the county council's plans for the new school please read the educational specification for the school (pdf format, 277Kb)